Tuesday, January 17, 2012

 We didn't have to sit too long in the waiting room.
 A friendly nurse took me back to a small curtained room where I changed into a hospital gown and squeezed into a pair of compression stockings to ward off DVT.
 I wasn't feeling much anxiety until it was time to start the IV.
 I've had bad IVs before that hurt the whole time they were in, so it's not just a fear of needles.
 They brought in an old pro who quickly slipped it in while the other nurse chatted to me about her earrings.
 It was then that I fully realized the worst part of the surgery was over for me...since I'd soon be "under" and not able to worry about anything even if I wanted to.
 I was facing a 3-hour surgery that would feel like 15 minutes to me.
 That thought and the nice starter medication had me at ease.

 My doctor came in to make markings on my breasts.
 Maybe it was just the meds influencing me, but there was something about that moment that made me feel so emotional.
-My doctor's demeanor, her calm, her confidence and gentleness made me overwhelming thankful.
+My doctor's demeanor, her calm, her confidence and gentleness made me overwhelmingly thankful.
 I still couldn't believe this was really happening to me.
 Besides my wedding and the birth of my babies, I can't think of any other experience that would be so drastically life changing.
 There are no words.

 The rest is a blur.
 There are parts that I didn't even remember, like getting into the hospital bed and getting wheeled away.
 My husband told me about this later.
 I was so thankful that I didn't remember, or maybe I wasn't conscious, for getting wheeled into the surgery room.
 Years ago, I needed a D&C after a miscarriage.
 It was a horrible experience on its own, but getting taken to the cold, stark and painfully bright room and having my arms strapped down by unknown covered faces....well, definitely not an experience I wanted to repeat.
 Most assuredly, this experience with surgery was far superior.
 Basically, I changed into a gown, got an IV, kissed my husband goodbye and woke up a few minutes later all finished.
 Perfect.